 See how your product or service stacks up against those already on offer, and imagine trying to persuade someone already happy with one of your competitors to try something new — if it doesn’t seem likely to happen, then you need to rethink your entire strategy.

 Additionally, ensure that there’s a significant market waiting for you.
 If you get too narrow with your focus, you can tap the entire market early, leaving you nowhere to go and no way to grow.
 It’s all about nailing the balance: like choosing the perfect soil and climate for growing plants.
-(On that note, the eco-friendly business niche is currently an excellent option, driven by ever-growing concerns about the world, as well as the rise of ethical business.)
+(On that note, an eco-friendly business niche is currently an excellent option, driven by ever-growing concerns about the world, as well as the rise of ethical business.)

 3) Build a flexible multi-channel foundation

 More than anything else, scaling is practically challenging.
-Meeting limited demand in your free time isn’t too punishing, and even if something goes wrong, you can stay relaxed — but when you start to scale up, the pressure on your operation will hugely increase, and the consequences of slipping up will get ever more dire.
+Meeting limited demand in your free time isn’t too punishing, and even if something goes wrong, you can stay relaxed — but when you start to scale up, the pressure on your operation will hugely increase, and the consequences of slipping up will get even more dire.

 Consider traffic, for instance: basic web hosting will handle modest visitor numbers without an issue, but can completely collapse when traffic starts flooding in.
 The last thing you need is for your business website to go down just when your business is picking up steam.